laravel/docs/pulse.md

 <a name="filtering"></a>
 ### Filtering

 As we have seen, many [recorders](#recorders) offer the ability to, via configuration, "ignore" incoming entries based on their value, such as a request's URL.
-It may be useful to filter out records based on other factors, such as the currently authenticated user.
-To filter out records you may pass a closure to the `filter` method within the `app/Providers/AppServiceProvider.php` file.
+But, sometimes it may be useful to filter out records based on other factors, such as the currently authenticated user.
+To filter out these records, you may pass a closure to Pulse's `filter` method.
+Typically, the `filter` method should be invoked within the `boot` method of your application's `AppServiceProvider`:

-As an example, you might want to filter out records for "admin" users:

 ```php
 use Illuminate\Support\Facades\Auth;